isomerpages/moe-fernvalepri/_our-departments/ALP LLP.md

 for Life Programme (LLP) and Applied Learning Programme (ALP).
 It nurtures students to <em>C.A.R.E</em> for the community and environment.
 This is a cornerstone to becoming <strong>active citizens</strong>.</p>
-<p>In our LLP, <strong>C.A.R.E. </strong>help students to raise awareness
+<p>In our LLP, <strong>C.A.R.E. </strong>helps students raise their awareness
-on issues in our communities as they develop empathy and the drive in them to contribute actively.
-Their experiences interacting with stakeholders will help students demonstrate the school values actively as they serve the school &amp; communities.
+on issues in our communities.
+They develop empathy and the drive in them to contribute actively.
+Their experiences with stakeholders will help students demonstrate our school values actively as they serve the school &amp; communities.
 The efforts are:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Everyday Responsibilities: N.I.C.E.
 (Neat and Incredible, Clean and Excellent)</p>